michelleconville/oir_events/README.md

 * Members of the public who would like more information on Oireachtas events
 * Members of the public who would like to attend Oireachtas events
-* Members of the public who would like to delete booking for Oireachtas events
+* Members of the public who would like to delete bookings for Oireachtas events

 ### User Requirements and Expectations